zerob13/vue-markdown-render/README.md

 ## Monaco Editor Integration

-If you are using Monaco Editor in your project, you need to configure `vite-plugin-monaco-editor-esm` to handle global injection of workers.
+If you are using Monaco Editor in your project, configure `vite-plugin-monaco-editor-esm` to handle global injection of workers.
+Our renderer is optimized for streaming updates to large code blocks—when content changes incrementally, only the necessary parts are updated for smooth, responsive rendering.
 On Windows, you may encounter issues during the build process.
 To resolve this, configure `customDistPath` to ensure successful packaging.

 > Note: If you only need to render a Monaco editor (for editing or previewing code) and don't require this library's full Markdown rendering pipeline, you can integrate Monaco directly using `vue-use-monaco` for a lighter, more direct integration.